kirby-rocket/AWS-Solutions-Hub/02-learning-resources/aws-certification-guide.md

 ## Certification Paths

 AWS offers a variety of certification paths to suit different roles and career goals.
-To help you navigate these options, we've prepared a comprehensive PDF guide outlining the various certification paths.
+To help you navigate these options, check this comprehensive PDF guide for NetCom Learning outlining the various certification paths.

 ### Download AWS Roadmap